 - Add 2 tbsp oil into wok.
 When heated add in onions and fry.
 Let onions softened then add in garlic and stir fry for half a minute.

 - Add in lap cheong and fry for about a minute.
 Push all ingredients onto the side of the wok.
 Add in some oil at the base and pour in egg.

 - Season egg with pinch of salt and let it set for a bit.
 Toss and break up egg after a while and add in prawns.
 Cook until they turn pink.

-- Add in rice, sauce and grated carrot.
+- Add in rice, pour sauce around the rice and add in grated carrot.
 Give everything a mix until well combined.
 Serve with a side of cut chilli.